- SMSFs are still the leader of the pack

 For the year ended 30 June 2015, just under half (48%) of SMSFs were in pension phase only (and from these SMSFs, 11% of all SMSFs, or just under a quarter of SMSFs in pension phase, were in both pension and accumulation phase).
 Significantly, 70% of all SMSF assets are held by members in pension phase.

-For more information on the types of SMSF investments and the typical asset allocation see the full ATO report (see report link at end of article), or check out SuperGuide article SMSF investment: Three most popular asset classes, and the rest
+For more information on the types of SMSF investments and the typical asset allocation see the full ATO report (see report link at end of article), or check out SuperGuide article SMSF investment: What assets do DIY super trustees prefer?

 How well do SMSFs perform?